hendro2019/BattleShip/README.md

 # BattleShip
-An application to simulate the popular board game battle ship.
-Built with JavaScript, HTML, and CSS as instructed in Head Frist HTML and CSS.
+This repo contains an application that simulates the popular board game battle ship.
+The applicaation is built with JavaScript, HTML, and CSS.
+You can play the game live via the Netlify link below.
+Enter your guess in the lower right hand corner, and that grid space will display either HIT or MISS depending on your choice.

 # Play live
 [![Netlify Status](https://api.netlify.com/api/v1/badges/f904e25a-4c5b-46c4-9379-28789ecb314a/deploy-status)](https://app.netlify.com/sites/naughty-swanson-ef2f3e/deploys)